Cubium/CppTutorial/3-IfStatements/readme.md

   }
 ```

-This we have combined with the `else if` statement.
-Essentially, `else if` is only evaluated if the previous `if` statement's `argument/s` has evaluated to `false`.
+Here we have combined the `if` with the `else if` statement.
+Essentially, `else if` is only evaluated if the previous `if` statement's `condition/s` has evaluated to `false`.
 Let us add the last one now:

 ```cpp